 Should I Use Flour or Corn Tortillas for Enchiladas?

 People have very strong opinions about their tortillas.
 If you want to be completely traditional, then go ahead and use corn tortillas.
 They are smaller, so you won’t be able to fit as much filling in them and you will need to use more like 12.

-Either white or yellow corn tortillas will work great - just be sure and pre-warm them so that they don’t break on you when you go to roll them up.
+Either white or yellow corn tortillas will work great - just be sure to pre-warm them so that they don’t break on you when you roll them up.
 Hint: The quickest way to warm your tortillas is to cover them loosely with a paper towel and microwave for about 1 minute.

 More Tips and Tricks

 - Additions - try adding a little extra seasoning, such as garlic or onion powder, salt and pepper, a dash of cumin or even cayenne powder.

 - Substitutions - you can substitute ground beef or carne asada for the chicken if you want to mix it up.
 Or, if you want to make them vegetarian, nix the meat and add vegetarian refried beans instead.
 You can also substitute cheddar cheese for pepperjack, or use corn tortillas instead of flour.

 - Chicken to Use - really any type of cooked chicken works great.
 Rotisserie chicken is super simple, but if you have leftover chicken to use up, this is a perfect recipe for that, too.